MSPE Medical School Information

 Mission

-Ochsner Clinical School is the first and only clinical school in the United States in partnership with The University of Queensland (UQ).
-Since 2009, this exceptional and unique program has provided the opportunity for outstanding medical students who are United States citizens to obtain an integrated, global medical education on two continents.
+The University of Queensland Medical School - Ochsner Health is the first and only clinical school in the United States in partnership with The University of Queensland (UQ).
+Since 2009, this exceptional and unique program has provided the opportunity for outstanding medical students who are United States citizens and permanent residents to obtain an integrated, global medical education on two continents.
 Students take two preclinical years in Brisbane.
-In the third and fourth years, students attend the UQ-Ochsner Clinical School at Ochsner Health (OH) in New Orleans, Louisiana, where they pursue their clinical placements, guided by a clinical faculty that has been training medical students, residents, and fellows for more than 75 years.
-OH is an integrated independent academic health system.
-OH operates 31 ACGME-accredited residency programs in addition to robust research programs in basic science/translational, clinical, and health services research.
+In the third and fourth years, students attend the UQ-Ochsner Health campus in New Orleans, Louisiana, where they pursue their clinical placements, guided by a clinical faculty that has been training medical students, residents, and fellows for more than 85 years.
+Ochsner Health (OH) is an integrated independent academic health system.
+OH operates 35 ACGME-accredited residency and fellowship programs in addition to robust research programs in basic science/translational, clinical, and health services research.

 Program outline